DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 * Commander Vladimir Horngaard has commanded all knights of the Order of the Silver Dragon to return to Argynvostholt no later than tomorrow noon.
 * Commander Horngaard is enraged following the players’ recent incursion into Castle Ravenloft, and seeks their deaths, so that they shall meddle with Strahd von Zarovich no further.
-* Commander Horngaard is expected to compel his knights to swear a new oath: to seek out the players’ destruction, at any cost.
+* Commander Horngaard is expected to issue his knights with a new command: to seek out the players’ destruction, at any cost.

 The revenant apologizes sincerely to the players “for the harm it may be forced to visit upon them if they meet again."
 If the players share or indicate that they have been to Argynvostholt, it asks whether they have spoken with Sir Godfrey Gwilym and learned of the mission he sought to fulfill.
 If told that the players have recovered the skull of Argynvost in accordance with the dragon’s wishes, the revenant urges the players to fulfill the dragon’s prophecy before Commander Horngaard “releases his full wrath upon them."